luiscoco/MicroServices_dotNET8_CRUD_WebAPI-MongoDB/README.md

 ## 8. How to run the application

 ### 8.1.
-First we need to pull and run the MondoDB database Docker container image
+First, we need to pull and run the MondoDB database Docker container image

 For pulling the MondoDB docker image from Docker hub we run these commands